brikcss/stakcss/README.md

 - **`watch`** _{Boolean}_ Watch source file paths and "restak" when they change.

+- **`watchPaths`** _{Glob}_ Additional path(s) to watch when running the watcher.
+These paths do not get bundled, but when they change they will trigger a rebundle.
+It may be useful to include files in the watcher that the source files depend on.

 _Note: Some options, as noted above, are not available via the CLI unless you use a config file._

 ## Creating a bundler